Mandatory audit of financial statements: for whom will it be abolished in 2026?

 When will the changes to the limits apply?

 A completely new Accounting Act is not expected until 2027 at the earliest.
-We have written up the major changes it is expected to bring in a separate article on the Accounting Act update.
+We have compiled the major changes it is expected to bring in a separate article on the Accounting Act update.

 Let us worry about the changes to the law